airblade/stimulus-datepicker/README.md

 - must have `data-datepicker-target="input"`;
 - should have `type="text"`, not `type="date"`, to avoid conflicting with built-in browser functionality;
 - must have a `name`;
-- its `value` must be an ISO8601 date string.
+- its `value` must be a YYYY-MM-DD date string.

 ## Intellectual Propery